voidconsole/nanowatch/README.md

 For wireless features, the Arduino’s built-in **Bluetooth Low Energy** handles pairing and communication.
 No external module is needed.
 BLE is used instead of classic Bluetooth because it consumes far less power and suits short, infrequent data transfers.

-Physically, everything is mounted on or between **plexiglass layers**, which act as:
+Physically, everything is mounted on or between **plexiglass layers**, fixed with an strong adhesive, which act as:

 * structural support
 * electrical isolation